sergionjr/sergionjr/README.md

 ### Hey! 👋
 My name is Sergio Nogueira, I am a recent graduate from the University of Colorado Boulder.
 I am a full stack developer who specializes in C# & Python 3.
 (Though I do have experience with Java, JS, HTML and CSS).
-I am currently a Full Stack Developer in the automotive industry.
-Whenever I am not programming, you will find me at the gym or cooking.
+I currently work as a Full Stack Developer